Technical Support Definition, Types and Its Role in Business

 2. Self-Service

-Self-service is the next level of tech support that allows the users to solve product-related problems on their own using the help section on the website.
-For many customers, self-help is an easy alternative rather than contacting the help desk.
+Self-service is the next level of tech support that allows users to solve product-related problems on their own using the help section on the website.
+For many customers, self-help is an easy alternative to contacting the help desk.
 The self-service phase includes various knowledge bases, FAQs, self-help wikis, etc.

 3. 1st Line of Support

 Unfortunately, knowledge bases and FAQs cannot solve all the queries of consumers.
-In this scenario, users need to speak with someone from the company that means first-line support.
-Technical support personnel at this phase generally solves simple issues.
-They have the basic product knowledge or can share the FAQs with the users who are not aware of it.
+In this scenario, users need to speak with someone from the company, which means first-line support.
+Technical support personnel at this phase generally solve simple issues.
+They have basic product knowledge or can share the FAQs with users who are not aware of them.
 Most of the problems at this level are solved by email support.

 4. 2nd Line of Support

 Second-line support is mostly related to dealing with complex issues that are not solved in the 1st level support.
-As users are becoming more tech-savvy, the tech support executives are facing challenges in solving the customer problem at the 1st level.
-Hence, most of the issues get solved in this phase as the staffs are more experienced in product knowledge and its uses.
+As users become more tech-savvy, tech support executives are facing challenges in solving customer problems at the first level.
+Hence, most of the issues get solved in this phase as the staff is more experienced in product knowledge and its uses.
 They can give technical guidance and support to the users by resolving their issues.

 5. 3rd Line of Support

-Third-line of support is considered as the pinnacle of the lot.
-This line of support deals with the most complex issues that are not solved even in the 2nd line of support.
+The third line of support is considered the pinnacle of the lot.
+This line of support deals with the most complex issues that are not solved even in the second line of support.
 The outlier cases are designated to the managers or someone from the R&D department.
-This phase is characterized by access to the supreme level tech resources while using advanced technologies.
+This phase is characterized by access to high-level tech resources while using advanced technologies.

 Role of Technical Support in Businesses